 I’ve been prescribed metronidazole for BV a few times.
 It’s harsh on your stomach, but I don’t drink alcohol and I’m good with taking medication on a full stomach so I didn’t have any side effects.
 The BV cleared up fast and I was fine for two or three months, but then it came back.
 My health care practitioner then suggested a specially formulated Vitamin C tablet called Prevegyne that is inserted vaginally.
 It helps create and maintain a more acidic state.
 It’s available behind the counter at pharmacies, but isn’t covered by most insurance plans (in Quebec and Ontario – I cannot speak to other areas).
 It isn’t a one time treatment.
 It’s something to take to treat as well as regularly to prevent.

 By the way, don’t take regular vitamin C tablets.
 They are not the right dose and they are not capsuled the same way.
 It will burn!

-In the name of science I have also tried other over the counter BV treatments that aim to treat and prevent.
+In the name of research I have also tried other over the counter BV treatments that aim to treat and prevent.
 Like the Prevegyne they will most likely have to be used once a month for a few days (usually after your period) to keep the bacteria at a healthy, pleasant equilibrium.
 Your health practitioner can help you figure out how much and how often to take them.

 Relactagel contains lactic acid (which restores and maintains vaginal acidity favourable to the growth of lactobacilli) and glycogen which provides nutrients for lactic acid producing bacteria.

 Probaclac is a multi-strain probiotic complex that is inserted into the vagina nightly for 14 days to help build up the lactobacilli and prevent overgrowth of the harmful bacteria.